Security

 How to remove Search Encrypt from Google Chrome

 There are several ways to remove extensions like Search Encrypt if you use Google Chrome.
-Here are three top methods, one to manually remove the extension, the second to flush the cache, and the third to restore Chrome to its original settings.
+Here are the three top methods, one to manually remove the extension, the second to flush the cache, and the third to restore Chrome to its original settings.

 To uninstall the extension in Chrome: